ridvandemir/splunk-lab/README.md

   - $SPLUNK_HOME/bin/splunk start –accept-license
 - I activated 'boot start'.
   - sudo $SPLUNK_HOME/bin/splunk enable boot-start -user splunkfwd
-- I planed to monitor scripted inputs from first Linux machine and security logs from second Linux machine.
+- I planed to monitor script output from first Linux machine and security logs from second Linux machine.
 For this purpose, I created inputs.conf and outputs.conf under $SPLUNK_HOME/etc/apps/lab/local directory for each of them.
 We should also remember to place scripts under $SPLUNK_HOME/etc/apps/lab/bin directory.
 I used a random log generating script for this lab.

 5-Splunk Forwarder on Windows machine
 - First, I changed the IP address to static IP.